Morgawr/yokubi/src/Section1/Part2/Lesson27.md

 There are four main conditionals: たら, ば, と and なら.
 They all fall into a spectrum of "if" and "when" and sometimes even "as" (like in "As I woke up, I heard a weird sound outside").
 There are actually more ways to make conditional sentences, but these are the main ones for this lesson.

-As always, don’t try to memorize this lesson perfectly, just learn to recognize each of the examples when you encounter them and know they roughly mean "if" or "when."
+As always, don't try to memorize this lesson perfectly, just learn to recognize each of the examples when you encounter them and know they roughly mean "if" or "when."

 The simplest conditional we will see is the ば form which turns verbs into a condition.
 The conjugation is formed by changing the u at the end of a verb into an e, then adding ば.
 Basically, for godan verbs, you replace the u with an e, and for ichidan verbs, you add れ after the stem.